livingdocsIO/blue-news-displays/README.md

 0.0.9 - Standard is now for Lobby Landscape and Portrait, Variant 2 is now for Silverscreen.
 Silverscreen animation updated.
 Startup fixed.
 0.1.0 - New Setup for Production
-0.1.1 – Updated QR animation (removed glow, larger target size in variant 2)
+0.1.1 – Updated QR animation (removed glow, larger target size in variant 2) 0.1.2 – Removed all superfluous padding on QR code, adjusted QR position to match results as seen in Visnoth's cinema video
 ```